lunarmoon000/Binary-Decimal-Converter/README.md

 ```
 gcc to_decimal.c -o to_decimal -lm
 ```
+> Note: If you are on Windows, WSL is reccomended.

 this generates a new binary file called to_decimal, to run the program you type this and press enter:

 ```